Action Plan

 Reflections & Next Steps

-While this feature has not yet been built, the design strategy was shaped by extensive user insights and business considerations.
-Our testing revealed several factors that prevented users from fully engaging with the existing version of this feature, and our redesign aims to address those barriers.
+Although this feature has not yet been built, the design strategy was grounded in user insights and business needs.
+Testing highlighted why users struggled to engage with the original version, and the redesign directly addresses those barriers.

-The proportion of users who engage with this experience compared to the prior version.
+• Feature adoption → overall proportion of users engaging compared to the prior version.